AliKHaliliT/75000-Rice-Image-Dataset-for-Object-Detection-and-Object-Segmentation/README.md

 Belowe Figure is one of the test outputs at Conf 0.8.

 ![Test Output](readme_assets/test_output.jpg)

+## Collaborations
+It is possible to use the annotations if you decided to resize or combine the images, but you have to map the coordinates yourself.
+Another option is to re-annotate the images.
+So If you needed any help on annotating your modified images, send me a message on my [Linkedin](https://www.linkedin.com/in/ali-khalili-790b10146/) account.

+Also, I am open to collaborate on any other project or paper that you might be working on.
+You can check my experties on my [Linkedin](https://www.linkedin.com/in/ali-khalili-790b10146/) page and if you were interesed on working with me, send me a message on linkedin.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.